 The island of centenarians boasts with its wild and unspoiled landscape.
 People who come here tend to seek quiet holidays in not much developed places.
 Nightlife on the island finishes when the last tavernas close around midnight.
 Except for Agios Kirikos, the south part is scarcely populated, it has only small pebbled beaches with rocks.
 The north side has more villages, more hotels, long sandy beaches, and the most touristic places on Ikaria are concentrated there - Armenistis

-and all the beaches around Evdilos which has developed as small holiday resorts.
+and all the beaches around Evdilos which have developed as small holiday resorts.
 The southwest part of the island is presented by barren rocky highlands, and there are almost no settlements.

 Interesting places to visit on Ikaria are: